pierre-rouleau/seed7-mode/README.rst

 = ============================ =========== =============================================================
 .
 Function                     Key Binding Description = ============================ =========== =============================================================
+. comment-dwim                 ``M-;``     Insert a comment using the current comment style.

+                                           - If applied on commented area: un-comment the area.
+                                           - Change the style using the seed7-toggle-comment-style.
+                                           - Note that PEL uses the pel-comment-dwim which supports argument 0 to mean creating the comment from the beginning of the line (something not available in Emacs standard comment-dwim).

 . seed7-toggle-comment-style   ``C-c ;``   Toggle between comments to line-end and block comments.

                                            - Use ``comment-dwim`` and ``comment-block`` to create or